 Business Class Seat review

 I was seated in 8K for the 10-hour flight from San Francisco to Zürich.
-Swiss’ B777 Business Class seats are an updated, more comfortable version of Swiss’s previous Business Class seat, which you find on their A330 and A340 aircraft (and which I reviewed here).
+Swiss’ B777 Business Class seats are an updated, more comfortable version of Swiss’s previous Business Class seat, which you find on their A330 and A340 aircraft.

 The main difference between the ‘old’ and ‘new’ Business Class seat is the introduction of more personal storage, including headphone hangers and straps for storing tablets or magazines, and a new, more easy-to-handle tray table.